Nerdrigo/Algorithms/1_dynamic_connectivity/intro.md

 ### Explanations
 (?) `site 1` can be found in `component 1` or `component 2`.
 The *integer component identifier* of `component 1` is `1`.
 If `site 1` is in `component 1`, then `find(1) = 1`, if `site 1` is in `component 2` then `find(1) = 2`.

 (??)
 We start with N components becasuse when we initialize `UF(N)`, we have `N` unconnected sites, each site is it's own component.

 ## Overall `UF` remarks

-The specification of the API specifies that sites and connections will be represented by `int` values between `0` and `N-1`, so it makes sense to use a *site-indexed array* `id[]` as our basic data structure to represent components.
+The design of the API specifies that sites and connections will be represented by `int` values between `0` and `N-1`, so it makes sense to use a *site-indexed array* `id[]` as our basic data structure to represent components.

 This means that for the component for `site i` will be given by `id[i]`.
 In the begining, when no connections are made `id[i] = i`, as every site is it's own component.
 When joining sites `p` and `q` then `id[p] = id[q]`, because `id[p]` is the component of `p`, and `id[q]` is the component of `q`, when `p -> q` the component(*equivalence class*) is the same, hence `id[p] = id[q]`.

 Given the explanation above, it follows that `find(i)` will return `id[i]`.
 The implemenation of `connected(p, q)` will be a one-liner: `return find(p) == find(q)`.

 In summary, our starting point is Algorithm UF (next section).
-"We maintain two instance variables, the count of components and the array `id[]`.
+The algorithm maintains two instance variables, the count of components and the array `id[]`.
 Implementations of `find()` and `union()` are the topic of the lesson.